 We no longer remember what pure water tastes like.
 We just assume that what we get is pure water because that is what we've been drinking for so long.

-Often we assume that anyone else in the same situation would have reacted in the same way--but would they have?
+But because these reactions are so practiced and familiar, it is easy to assume that anyone else in the same situation would have reacted in the same way--but would they have?

 Pretend you are driving.
 There are "rules of the road" written in your driver's manual put there by driver's education, law enforcement, by your parents, and by other drivers.